smart-edge-open/ido-specs/doc/core-network/openness_upf.md

     upf-cnf          1/1     Running   0          6d19h
     ```

-2. Exec into  UPF pod and start the UPF
+2. Exec into the UPF pod and start the UPF:

-    Note: The command **groupadd vpp** needs to be given only for the first execution.
+    >**NOTE**: The command `groupadd vpp` needs to be given only for the first execution.

     ```bash
     ne-controller# kubectl exec -it upf-cnf -- /bin/bash